configcat/docs/website/docs/targeting/percentage-options.md

 ### Text and Number

-When the Setting Kind is _Text_, _Whole Number_, or _Decimal Number_, the maximum number options depend on your subscription plan.
+When the Setting Kind is _Text_, _Whole Number_, or _Decimal Number_, the maximum number of options depends on your subscription plan.
 You can add/remove options by clicking the _Actions_ icon.

-> The sum of all _% values_ must be equal to 100.

-### All other cases

-This value will be served as a fallback if none of the above rules apply or a [User Object](advanced/user-object) was not passed to the [ConfigCat SDK](sdk-reference/overview) correctly within your application.

 ## Percentage options in combination with targeting rules